Chair, 2013-14: Judy Kutulas, 20th-century American history, American women's history, media history

 This course examines the development of American culture and society from the Columbian encounter through the Civil War.
 Topics include the interaction of Europeans, Africans, and indigenous peoples in early America; the social development of the British colonies; the evolution of American slavery; the Revolution and the Constitution; industrialization, expansion, and reform in the 19th century; and the Civil War.
 Offered most years.
 Counts towards American studies major.

 As they study the development of American institutions and society from the Civil War to the present, students examine economic, social, and political themes with a special emphasis on changing interpretations.
 Major topics are Reconstruction, urbanization, populism, progressivism, depression, New Deal, foreign relations, civil rights, social reform, equality for women, and other recent trends.
-Offered most years.
-Counts towards American studies and ARMS majors and ARMS concentration.
+Offered each year.
+Counts towards American studies and race and ethnic studies majors and race and ethnic studies concentration.

 LEVEL II: PERIOD AND NATIONAL HISTORIES OF THE ANCIENT WORLD